YinTaiChen/Python-Image-Processing/README.md

 The idea is quite original.

-But I'm not sure if I'm the first one to propose such a algorithm.
+But I'm not sure if I'm the first one to propose such an algorithm.

 ![danny_segmentation](https://github.com/YinTaiChen/Python-Image-Processing/blob/master/danny_segmentation.gif)